 by Catharine Aradi

-It’s not unusual for families with talented athletes to believe they’re invulnerable and to assume that because their player is so strong,
+It’s not unusual for families with talented athletes to believe they’re invulnerable and to assume that because their player is so

-stand in her way.
+nothing can stand in her way.

 I understand how easy it is to develop this mindset.
 Everyone tells you what an amazing pitcher or shortstop or power hitter or